team on the field

 President and co-founder

-I was born in Canada and I grew up in France, I have been living in Luxembourg for five years.
-I have a Phd in European Union Law and I am a trainee lawyer.
-I have been volunteering for asylum seekers and refugees since May 2015.
-From my encounter with Cassie and our common wish to do more for the integration of refugees Passerell was born.
+I was born in Canada and I grew up in France, I have been living in Luxembourg for several years.
+I hold a Phd in European Union Law and I am a fully qualified lawyer.
+I have been volunteering for asylum seekers and refugees since 2015.
+From my encounter with Cassie and our common wish to support the integration and empowerment of refugees Passerell was born.
 Since then I am president of the association and I work especially on the development of the Pink Paper project.

 I moved from the South of France to Luxembourg a few years ago.
 I worked for over ten years as a qualified lawyer in the financial sector.
 I wanted to put my legal skills to good use by joining a people-focused project.